AntonAzer/House-Price-Predictor/README.md

 ## Reasons for XGBoost Superior Performance on This Dataset

 1. **Complex Feature Interactions:** Real estate prices depend on non-linear combinations of features (e.g., total square footage interacted with neighborhood tier).
 Sequential gradient boosting learns subtle localized sub-patterns that independent parallel trees average out.
-2. **Handling Sparse High-Dimensional Data:** One-hot encoding produces a sparse feature space.
+2. **Handling Sparse High-Dimensional Data:** One-hot encoding produces a sparse feature space(I will explain what is the sparse data at the end).
 XGBoost uses a sparsity-aware split finding algorithm that determines optimal default split directions for zero/missing values, whereas Random Forest splits randomly selected feature subsets regardless of sparsity density.
 3. **Continuous Metric Optimization:** House price regression involves continuous predictions with high variance.
 The second-order Taylor expansion used in XGBoost's loss function optimizes continuous targets with higher gradient accuracy than the basic variance-reduction split strategy used in Random Forest.